Lessons from Wonga

 The lesson which Wonga should teach us is that we need to look more at the business model of consumer credit firms.
 Investors need to do more to understand how lenders treat their customers.
 Did investors in Wonga actually ask any questions about Wonga’s business model?
 Or were they hypnotised by talk of big data and algorithms?

 The FCA was quick to take action when it took over regulation of consumer credit on 1st April 2014.
 But Wonga had been operating since 2007 and is now being deluged with complaints from consumers about its past practices.
-If this leads to their administration then consumers will have to join the list of creditors and may not get redress.
+This has led to their administration and consumers will have to join the list of creditors and may not get redress.

 CMA report, para 2.8